esuomi/lein-git-revisions/README.md

 Generate software revision strings based on Git and system context data.

+> ## Archival note
+> This library is no longer maintained, but remains functional.
+Its latest published version can be considered feature complete and has proven to be stable.
+If you need to modify the library in any way, do consider [forking](https://github.com/esuomi/git-revisions/fork).

 ## Quick Start

 > **This repository describes the use of git-revisions core!**